GoodClover/ohno-OSM/ohno.md

 ... someone uses `Highway=Road`.

-... some HOT mappers visits your area.
+... some HOT mappers visit your area.

 ... the offset of your favorite imagery is adjusted in a random direction.